-Today, I walked around the ‘top end’ of the ward: Cookson Gardens, Ticehurst Close, Tuppenney Close, Little Acres Way, Frederick Road, Percy Road, Coghurst Road, Greville Road, Clifton Road, Travellers Lane and Speckled Wood (the housing development).
+Today, I walked around the ‘top end’ of the ward: Cookson Gardens, Ticehurst Close, Tuppenney Close, Little Acres Way, Frederick Road, Percy Road, Coghurst Road, Greville Road, Clifton Road (in the picture), Travellers Lane and Speckled Wood (the housing development).
 This end of the ward is mostly owner occupied, with some private rented housing.
 There are generally fewer problems here than other parts of the ward.
 In the past, dog fouling has been a problem, but there wasn’t much in evidence today – the area was very clean, thanks to the council’s Direct Services Organisation that now cleans the streets, rather than an external contractor.
 However, dog fouling could become more of an issue as winter sets in, it usually does.

 Cookson Gardens, along with Ticehurst Close and Tuppenney Close, looked clean, neat and tidy, as they usually do.
 The play area was in good order, but the council-owned planting around it was a bit weedy – I’ll try to get our grounds maintenance contractor to tidy it up.
 It’s always annoyed me that the nameplates for Tuppenney Close are spelt wrongly.
 It’s named after Frederick Tuppenney, a former mayor of Hastings who was involved in the Hastings workhouse (later part of St Helen’s Hospital, now the Speckled Wood housing development).
 Frederick Road is also named after Frederick Tuppenney, renamed from ‘Cackle Street’.

 Little Acres Way is a new housing development just to the north of Tuppenney Close, and was controversial at the time that planning permission was granted, as the existing residents were concerned about additional traffic.
 This development now appears to be fully occupied, and the show home has been sold on.

 Percy, Coghurst and Greville roads